 1. Players will receive a $1,000 scholarship for each hockey season that they play for the Nipawin Hawks and participate in community initiatives through volunteer or employable hours.
 Players eligible for the scholarship must be on the hockey club’s active roster on December 2nd of each year.
 Players traded or released prior to December 2nd do not qualify for the scholarship funds in the current season.

 2. To qualify for the scholarship and claim the funds, the player must be registered, full time, in any post-secondary institution, a university, college, or technical school prior to January 31st of the upcoming year after completing their last year of Junior hockey eligibility.
-To receive this scholarship fund, players must submit proof of successful completion of a University, College or Technical School semester.
+To receive this scholarship fund, players must submit proof of successful completion of a University, College or Technical School semester to the Head Coach or Education Coordinator prior to May 31st, complete with a mailing address for cheque distributon.
 Scholarship funds to accommodate other programs such as Correspondence Courses, Safety Training, Apprenticeship Training, etc., may be awarded at the discretion of the board.

 3. Should a player quit the hockey club, leave the team on their own accord, or request a trade, they will forfeit any claim to all scholarship funds they have accumulated, both present and past years.
 Payout of scholarship funds could occur in this situation due to an extraordinary circumstance, however, this would require the approval of the Board of Directors by motion.